mmerdeg/hawaii_mobile_ios/README.md

 ## Deployment

 The main branch is only for development of the generic functions.
 No real implementation of the app should be done on the main branch.
-For real app implementation use different branches such as develop.
+For real application implementation use different branches such as develop.
 If you make any changes and want to deploy it on TestFlight, please open Hawaii in Xcode project navigator, General tab, section Identity, and increment the build